Kevin Nisbet: Partick Thistle and loans

 Nisbet was raised in Cambuslang, South Lanarkshire, and attended Trinity High School.
 He played for Hibernian's under-15 team before joining the Partick Thistle youth system.
 He joined the club as a full-time apprentice in summer 2014.

 Having quickly progressed through the Thistle Weir Academy, he made his breakthrough in the Firhill side's development squad.
 He made 18 appearances at that level during the 2014–15 campaign, and scored six goals, including a hat-trick against Falkirk.

 Nisbet joined Scottish League Two side East Stirlingshire on loan in February 2015, making 11 appearances and scoring six goals in his time at Ochilview Park.
 He returned to Partick Thistle and made his first-team debut for the club on 19 September 2015 as a substitute in a 1–0 defeat away to Ross County in the Scottish Premiership.

 Nisbet joined Ayr United on loan at the start of the 2016–17 season, on a six-month deal running until 14 January 2017.
 He later joined Dumbarton on loan in January 2018.

-Partick were relegated to the Scottish Championship via the play-offs at the end of the 2017–18 season, following which Nisbet was one of many players released by the club.
+Thistle were relegated to the Scottish Championship via the play-offs at the end of the 2017–18 season, following which Nisbet was one of many players released by the club.